damonbrodie/BrodieHomeTheatre/README.md

  works well for dictation and headset microphones - it is fully trainable on a per user basis.
 Microsoft.Speech isn't trainable, but it is specifically tuned for distant speech - it works best when you tell the speech engine all of available phrases and it will listen only for those.
 My application builds a specific "grammar" that the voice engine uses to listen for the specific commands for the home theatre.
+Other online speech recognition engines like the ones provided by Bing and Google are not really suitable for this task because you cannot load them with a specific grammar.
  - Microphone.
 I'm using a beamforming microphone combined with a Sound Blaster Z sound card.
 The card can use the beam forming microphone to pick up speech from the seating area about 10 feet away.
 It does a reasonable job filtering out the sounds that might be coming from the movie playback.
 I've experimented with all